Planning a trip to Quebec City? We’ve put together a list of the best things to do in Quebec City that is sure to make your trip a memorable one.

 Take time to wander around the outside of the hotel, taking in the views from Dufferin Terrace.
 Stroll inside to admire the royal blue and gold décor.
 Treat yourself to a gourmet meal at Le Sam or nosh on fine Québec cheeses at 1608 wine & cheese bar.
 Take a guided tour of Château Frontenac to learn about its history.

 A list of the best things to do in Quebec City is not complete without poutine, a must activity for everyone.
-You won’t get arrest if you don’t try poutine, but you will be denying yourself an incredible foodie experience.
+You won’t get arrested if you don’t try poutine, but you will be denying yourself an incredible foodie experience.

 Created in Québec in the late 1950s or early 1960s (there is some debate as to whether poutine was created in Warick or Drummondville).
 During your time in Québec City, it is imperative that you go to Chez Ashton to enjoy traditional poutine – among the best poutine in Québec City.